Science Festival

 • Dates: October 4–6, 2025

-• Location: Montpellier - Faculty of Education and Léonard de Vinci High School
+• Location: Montpellier - School of Education and Léonard de Vinci High School

-For this 34th edition of the Science Festival, which will take place from October 3 to 13, the Montpellier Science Village will be open to the general public on October 4 and 5 and to schoolchildren on October 6.
-It offers a wide range of activities for young and old alike, designed to highlight science through workshops, demonstrations, experiments, games, conferences, shows, and exhibitions.
-This edition is marked by a regional opening on October 3 at the Léonard de Vinci vocational high school in Montpellier.
+For this 34th edition of the Science Festival, taking place from October 3 to 13, the Montpellier Science Village will be open to the general public on October 4 and 5 and to school groups on October 6.
+It offers a wide range of activities for all ages, designed to highlight science through workshops, demonstrations, experiments, games, lectures, shows, and exhibitions.
+This year’s event will kick off with a regional opening ceremony on October 3 at the Léonard de Vinci vocational high school in Montpellier.

-Every day, the news highlights both the achievements and the dangers of the spectacular development of artificial intelligence (AI).
-The 2025 edition of the Fête de la Science invites the public to explore all forms of intelligence and to rethink what it means to be intelligent, beyond human boundaries.
+Every day, the news highlights both the achievements and the dangers of the rapid advancement of artificial intelligence (AI).
+The 2025 edition of the Science Festival invites the public to explore all forms of intelligence and to rethink what it means to be intelligent, beyond human boundaries.

 Science Village